How can we adapt our own strategies (with limited budgets) to the new COVID world, where potential customers are harder to reach online?

 When you’re talking about your passion and what you love you can never be too excited or sound ridiculous.
 LEAN ALL THE WAY INTO IT.

-And if your language and your personal voice, or individuality isn’t flowery or whimsical or over the top, or aggressive or bold it’s okay.
+It’s okay if your language and your personal voice isn’t flowery or whimsical or over the top, or aggressive or bold.
 That’s what graphic design and photography is for.